MaxwellVolz/maxwellvolz.github.io.old/_posts/2018-11-1-max-volz-site-launch.md

 ---
 layout: post
-title: "Max Volz, Dude, Launches Site"
+title: "Hank Quinlan, Horrible Cop, Launches Site"
-date: 2018-01-11
+date: 2014-04-30
 ---

-Booyah!
-Finally got around to updating this old website.
-Now using [Jekyll](http://jekyllrb.com) with to author my posts.
-It actually is a lot easier than I thought it was going to be thanks to the great tutorial [here](http://jmcglone.com/guides/github-pages/).
+Well.
+Finally got around to putting this old website together.
+Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
+It actually is a lot easier than I thought it was going to be.